ThaMaster/acg_3d_studio/README.md

 ## TODO

 This section details what is to be done in the next programming session.
 This section is an attempt at keeping a good focus on what to work on the next time a programming session comences.

+### TODO - 2024-02-05

+- Implement the *Level of Detail (LOD)*.
+Maybe upload every object file to the buffer and use the *indexOffset* in **glDrawElements()** to determine which *LOD* to render.
+- Adjust so that pressing the **SPACE** key correctly resets the view and fix the snapping when rotating camera after the reset.
+- Create additional *UpdateCallback* functions.
+- Implement more functionality with the parsing of the XML files.
+- Comment the code!
+- Write report.

 ### TODO - 2024-02-04